awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-guardduty-detector.md

 ### Declare a Detector Resource<a name="aws-resource-guardduty-detector--examples--Declare_a_Detector_Resource"></a>

-The following example shows how to declare a GuardDuty `Detector` resource:
+The following example shows how to declare a `Detector` resource:

 #### JSON<a name="aws-resource-guardduty-detector--examples--Declare_a_Detector_Resource--json"></a>